mjdi/vrbtkb/README.md

 #make sure to clone this repo as well as the CHIP_IO repo (following the install instructions there specifically for python2.7)

 run "sudo python"

-	in the Python REPI, run "import CHIO_IO.OverlayManager as OM; OM.load("SPI2"); quit"
+in the Python REPI that comes up, run "import CHIO_IO.OverlayManager as OM; OM.load("SPI2"); quit"

 then in the terminal rin: "sudo modeprobe spidev"